LlamaFlowJs/LlamaFlowJs/apps/docs/docs/modules/evaluation/index.md

 Evaluation and benchmarking are crucial concepts in LLM development.
 To improve the perfomance of an LLM app (RAG, agents) you must have a way to measure it.

-LlamaFlow offers key modules to measure the quality of generated results.
+llamaflowjs offers key modules to measure the quality of generated results.
 We also offer key modules to measure retrieval quality.

 - **Response Evaluation**: Does the response match the retrieved context?
 Does it also match the query?
 Does it match the reference answer or guidelines?
 - **Retrieval Evaluation**: Are the retrieved sources relevant to the query?